EneVyctis/enevyctis.github.io/src/content/projects/emulatv/index.md

 - Myself

+### Technologies in use

+- Micro services
+- Java with Spring for the API
+- Postegresql for the database
+- NodeJs for the backend (keys emulation)
+- ReactJs and Nginx for the frontend
+- Nginx for the reverse Proxy
+- Docker&Docker Compose for the deploiement

 ## Project requirements

 This is a personal project with no pretensions.
 I quickly realized that my Raspberry Pi, with its 1 GB of RAM, would not be enough to run all the services and the browser for display properly.
 The project is therefore intended to run on an old computer.